tekknolagi/tekknolagi.github.com/_posts/2025-08-13-linear-scan.md

   therefore needs to be moved from its source location

 For this reason, we only handle the second case in our SSA resolution.
-If we added lifetime holes, we would have to go back to the full Wimmer SSA resolution.
+If we added ~~lifetime holes~~ interval splitting, we would have to go back to the full Wimmer SSA resolution.

 This means that we're going to iterate over every outbound edge from every block.
 For each edge, we're going to insert some parallel moves.